ruro122020/animalsmd/README.md

 Now when you make a fetch, add '/api/your-route' to all your routes

+# Animating Elements

+Running npm install will install all the libraries used in this project.
+This is more for information purposes.
+I'm using GSAP to animate the elements in this project.
+[Here](https://gsap.com/docs/v3/Installation/?tab=npm&module=esm&method=private+registry&tier=free&club=false&require=false&trial=true) are instructions on how to install gsap.

 IMPORTANT NOTE: If you want to use GSAP's {useGSAP} plugin, you must install: